leonardorleon/data_engineering_zoomcamp/01-docker-terraform/02_docker_sql/Readme.md

     IdentityFile [Location to ssh key]
 ```

 Then you can open from your local vscode the folder in the VM and work directly from there.
+Also, keep in mind to forward ports 8080 and 5432 for the purposes of this module.

 # Docker-compose and ingestion script